nGrujinDev/Simple-Media-Server/README.md

 # Simple-Media-Server

-Simple Node.js media server for hosting videos, photos, and music/audio.
+A very simple Node.js media server for hosting videos, photos, and music/audio for playing and streaming on smart TVs and other internet capable devices with a web browser.